AdeelAfzal01/Experiment/README.md

 pip install openai langchain sentence-transformers duckduckgo-search transformers python-dotenv

 ## Setup
-Create a .env File: Create a .env file in the root directory of the project.
+Create a .env file in the root directory of the project.
 In this file, store your OpenAI API key like this:

-text
-Copy code
 OPENAI_API_key=your_openai_api_key
 ### Run the Script:
 To run the script, execute the following command in your terminal:

 python main.py
-### Question Customization:
-The script contains a predefined question: "Explain the impact of climate change on agriculture.".
-You can modify the question variable in the main.py script to ask different questions.

 ## How It Works